 Surely we have the technologies to belay a strategy that risks our very survival – the precious waters that we require daily for survival.
 The precious air we breathe every second.
 The very land from which our bodies exist.

-What we don’t have is the will.
-The determination to preserve our environment for coming generations.
+Apparently, we don’t have the will to protect our ability to continue to survive on this planet.
+The determination to preserve our environment for coming generations is required.
 We would rather risk the future of the planet instead.
 We would rather go with the status quo, and listen to those who have a vested interest in maintaining the status quo.